opieters/limecv/README.md

   <img src="images/cover_letter.png" alt-="cover letter example" width="300px"/>
 </div>

+`limecv` offers support for a bio/profile, contact details, language skills, (general) skills, projects, education, experience and references.
+It also features a custom cover letter design.

 ## Installation

-The package is available from CTAN, to install this document class using your favourite package manager.
+The package is [available from CTAN](https://ctan.org/pkg/limecv), so you should use a package manager to install this package.

 After installing this package, make sure you have the following fonts installed:

 * [FontAwesome][FA]
-* [Fira][fira]
+* [Fira][fira] (only needed when using XeLaTeX/LuaLaTeX)

 The following packages need to be installed on your system.
 They are all available on CTAN:
 `kvoptions`,